Using Turmeric for Peace Lilies—Benefits and How to Use It

 Turmeric is not a fertilizer; we emphasize this again.
 Do not treat it as a replacement for your peace lilies’ everyday care routine.

-But, if you see your peace lily growing healthy, stable, free from pests or fungal issues.
+But if you see your peace lily growing healthy, stable, free from pests or fungal issues.
 Reduce the frequency of turmeric even more.
 Proper watering, indirect light, humidity, and good drainage are usually enough to keep them thriving.
-Turmeric can be seen as an organic and natural supplement used once in a while to add some boost for our peace lilies to thrive.
+Turmeric can be seen as an organic and natural supplement used once in a while to add a boost for our peace lilies to thrive.